 Is it possible to be a worker and revolt against the capitalism?
 Is the outcome of every possible riot known in advance?

-Željko is the head of the union at the Gredelj railway car factory.
-His deputy Mladen committed suicide after the large public protests and clashes within the union. Željko is torn between the guilt he feels because of Mladen’s death and the expectation of the workers to lead a strike that should thwart the government’s plans, ordered by the EU, to send the company to bankruptcy.
+Željko is the head of the Union at a rolling stock company.
+His deputy committed suicide after the large public protest. Željko is torn between the guilt he feels because of his friend’s death and the expectation of his fellow workers to lead a strike that should thwart the government’s plans to send the company to bankruptcy.

 The story that this film deals with is a paradigmatic story of Croatia, but also of all other Eastern European transition countries.
 Workers who responded to the first ranks of national counter-revolutions, and who in most cases fought for those nations in the war, became losers of the transition with the return of peace time.
 Active in dismantling the old, the protagonists of this film did not manage to build a new society.
 This is a film about fighters and workers, dreamers and revolutionaries, union leaders and trustees in bankruptcy, a film about the unprotected right to work.

 My personal motivation to follow the struggle of the Gredelj Railway Wagon Factory union for ten years with the camera lies in the fact that a world of work is disappearing in front of us.

 Year: 2023. / Format: DCP / Duration: 79′ / color / Orig.
 Title: Što da se radi?